JorisJamers/cloud-native-track-kubernetes/lab-05/README.md

 ## Task 3: Multiple objects

 When you have multiple objects you have different options:
-* you can put multiple objects in the same YAML (using lists)
+* you can put multiple objects in the same YAML (using lists), we will cover this in a later lab
 * you can have multiple YAML files inside a directory and `kubectl apply` the directory (for example: `kubectl apply -f directory_full_of_yaml/`)